 Equestrian is one of the most fascinating sports in Special Olympics.
-The balance, stability and the right communication between the horse and the rider is a key element for success in Equestrian sport.
+The balance, stability, and proper communication between the horse and the rider is a key element for success in the sport.

 Equestrian is a fall sport where athletes train and compete from June through October.
 Read below for further information.

 The Equestrian Fact Sheet provides general information on a sport’s background, popularity and statistics in the Special Olympics sports world.

 - Up to five classes

 - One obstacle

 - One dressage

 - Trail class (exhibition only, not judged or pinned)

 2023 Competition Documents